7 Health Benefits of Barre for Dance, Movement and Performing Arts.

 The Definition of Barre:

-Barre, derived from the French word for "bar," refers to a workout method that utilises a stationary handrail (typically waist-high) for support during exercises.
-Originating from ballet training, the barre workout has evolved to encompass various disciplines, including Pilates, Stretch and strength training.
-At its core, the barre workout emphasises isometric movements, small pulsing motions, and controlled stretches, all performed with precision and grace.
+Barre, derived from the French word for "bar", refers to a workout method that uses a stationary handrail (usually waist-high) for support during exercises.
+Originating in ballet training, the barre has evolved to incorporate elements from Pilates, stretching, and strength training.

 Did you know?